istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/mount/index.md

 describes how to configure an ingress gateway to expose the HTTP endpoint of a service to external traffic.
 This task shows how to do it but using HTTPS access to the service with either simple or mutual TLS.
-The private key, server certificate and root certificate (required by mutual TLS) are configured using a file mount based approach.
+The private key, server certificate, and the root certificate required by mutual TLS are configured using a file mount based approach.

 ## Before you begin